hardlynoticeable/toycal/README.md

 This project provides a set of backend tools that can be used by an AI assistant to manage a simple calendar and contact list.

+**There is virtually no security.
+It is not recommended for production use.**

 ## Features

 - **Contacts Management**: Full CRUD (Create, Read, Update, Delete) functionality for contacts.